Summary

 Company Obligations Under the CEA: Compliance and Opportunities

 Companies must meet new design standards prioritizing durability, repairability, and recyclability.
-Priority product groups will be required to feature Digital Product Passports, ensuring transparency for consumers and repair services.
+Priority product groups must carry Digital Product Passports, ensuring transparency for consumers and repair services.
 Extended Producer Responsibility schemes will be harmonized with eco-modulated fees to incentivize circular design.
 Waste and recyclate standards will tighten with strict end-of-waste criteria and controls on waste shipments.
 Additionally, companies aiming to secure public contracts must ensure their products meet circularity criteria, emphasizing the importance of compliance across the supply chain.

 Incentives and Support: Financing the Circular Transition